webiny/webiny-js/docs/CONTRIBUTING.md

 3. Run `yarn setup-repo`.
 This will setup all the necessary environment config files and build all packages to generate `dist` folders and TS declarations.
 You need to manually update the DB connection string, edit your `sample-project/.env.json` file.

+4. Configure your MongoDB connection data in `sample-project/.env.json`.
+See https://docs.webiny.com/docs/get-started/quick-start/#3-setup-database-connection for more details.

-4. Deploy you API to use with local React apps by running `webiny deploy api` from the `sample-project` folder.
+5. Deploy you API to use with local React apps by running `npx webiny deploy api --env=local` from the `sample-project` folder.
 Once deployed, it will automatically update you React apps' `.env.json` files with the necessary variables.

-> NOTE: `webiny` should be run from the root of the Webiny project, and since `sample-project` folder is a `sandbox`, this is the place to run your `webiny` commands from.
+> IMPORTANT: `webiny` should be run from the root of the Webiny project, and since `sample-project` folder is a `sandbox`, this is the place to run your `webiny` commands from.

+> IMPORTANT: Within our repository, you should use `npx` to run Webiny CLI, for example: `npx webiny deploy api --env=local`.
+Why?
+Because `npx` will correctly resolve the CLI binary to the node_modules in the root of your repository.

-5. Begin working on React apps by navigating to `sample-project/apps/{admin|site}` and run `yarn start`.
+6. Begin working on React apps by navigating to `sample-project/apps/{admin|site}` and run `yarn start`.
 React apps are regular `create-react-app` apps, slightly modified, but all the CRA rules apply.

-6. Run `watch` on packages you are working on so that your changes are automatically built into the corresponding `dist` folder.
+7. Run `watch` on packages you are working on so that your changes are automatically built into the corresponding `dist` folder.
 React app build will automatically rebuild and hot-reload changes that happen in the `dist` folder of all related packages.

 The easiest way to run a watch is by running `lerna run watch --scope=your-scope --stream --parallel`.
 For more details visit the [official lerna filtering docs](https://github.com/lerna/lerna/tree/master/core/filter-options).